-- If the lessor, agent or provider does not respond within 14 days, they are taken to have approved your request - If they refuse but do not provide reasons and how the reasons apply to your request, they are taken to have approved your request, and - To remove any doubt, it is declared that refusal on the grounds that 'no pets are allowed' is not acceptable.
+- if the lessor or provider does not respond within 14 days, they are taken to have approved your request - if they refuse but do not provide reasons and how the reasons apply to your request, they are taken to have approved your request, and - to remove any doubt, it is declared that refusal on the grounds that 'no pets are allowed' is not acceptable.

-Lessor/providers' responsibilities
+The lessor or providers' responsibilities

-The law now sets out the only conditions that a lessor, agent or provider can use, it also sets out the only reasons for refusal.
-The starting point is that a" no pets allowed" policy is no longer permitted.
+The law sets out the only conditions that a landlord or provider can place on the approval of a pet.
+It also sets out the only reasons for refusal.
+The starting point is that a "no pets allowed" policy is no longer permitted.